 If you were injured in a motorcycle accident that was not your fault, you might qualify to hold the negligent driver responsible for your losses through a personal injury lawsuit.

 Motorcycle accidents are often severe enough to exhaust the coverage afforded by an insurance policy.
 Insurance companies may also deny a claim, as well.
 If this happens to you, you can seek legal representation to help you pursue fair compensation for your losses.
+It is best to contact expert motorcycle accident attorneys as soon as possible after the crash.
+Beyond respecting the statute of limitations for an injury claim or lawsuit, time is of the essence in gathering evidence, talking to witnesses, reconstructing the accident, hiring experts to testify on your behalf, etc. If your insurance company offers you a lowball sum or denies your claim altogether, your lawyer will have a solid ground to begin fierce negotiations.

 Call Ben Crump Law, PLLC